-Mr. Lam Yau Hin was appointed as company secretary of the Company on 16 November 2021.
+Mr. Lam Yau Hin was appointed as company secretary of the Company on 16 November 2021 and resigned on 1 December 2023.
 During the Reporting Period, Mr. Lam has complied with the relevant professional training requirement under Rule 3.29 of the Listing Rules.